VTTAssets/vtta-iconizer/README.md

 - creating a dictionary
 - create items and watch the magic happen

+## NOTE: If you are a javascript developer and not a typescript developer, you can just use the javascript files under the dist folder

 ## Installation

 It's always easiest to install modules from the in game add-on browser.